pdziok/sql-training/exercises/grouping.md

   </p>
 </details>

-## 9. Find players that have the biggest average wins per tournament but played in at least 20
+## 9. Find players that have the biggest average wins per tournament but played in at least 20 tournaments

 <details>
   <summary>Answer</summary>